-Giangiacomo Rocco di Torrepadula (born in Naples, 1966) is an artist whose work focuses mainly on the themes of prejudice and hatred, in particular concerning race.
+Giangiacomo Rocco di Torrepadula (born in Naples, 1966) is a visual artist and photographer.
+His work focuses mainly on the themes of hatred and prejudice, in particular concerning race.

 Before becoming an artist, Giangiacomo was a serial startupper in the digital health space.
-He lived in San Francisco for several years, where he was able to see from the inside some of the most well-known cases that animated the BlackLivesMatter movement.
+He also lived in San Francisco, where he was able to witness from the inside disparities and racial discrimination.

 Aware of how much a lack of empathy is the key problem in all "ingroup-outgroup" relationships, the author's goal is to raise awareness about the problem by arousing interest in it(3).